fastrgv/CoTerminalApps/README.md

 Horizontal and vertical strings of letters represent cars and trucks in a crowded parking garage.
 The objective is to move them around lengthwise in order to be able to get red car "a" to the exit, which is either at the right or top of the garage.
 Note that the last digits in each puzzle name represents the minimum number of moves to win.

+Also, a solver named bfsr has been added that works for puzzle files with the ".rush" filename extension.
+The command line is "bfsr puzzle-file-name".
+Compile it with the command "cmp.sh bfsr".

 ### CoTerminal-BlockSlide (cslid.adb), CoTerminal-DirtyDozen (cdd.adb)
 Colored, non-graphical Block Slider puzzle games designed to run in a terminal window.

 Colored blocks of letters can be moved horizontally or vertically wherever there is space.
 The objective is to move the red block to a specified goal position.

-Also, a cslid solver named bfs has been added.
+Also, a solver named bfs has been added that works for puzzle files with the ".blok" filename extension.
 The command line is "bfs puzzle-file-name".
-Compile it with the command "ccc.sh bfs".
+Compile it with the command "cmp.sh bfs".

 ### Gameplay: crush, cslid